usds/justice40-tool/data/data-pipeline/README.md

 - We use [Poetry](https://python-poetry.org/) for managing dependencies and building the application.
 Please follow the instructions on their site to download.
 - Install Poetry requirements with `poetry install`

+### Running tox

+Our full test and check suite is run using tox.
+This can be run using commands such as `poetry run tox`.

+Each run can take a while to build the whole environment.
+If you'd like to save time, you can use the previously built environment by running `poetry run tox -e lint` which will drastically speed up the process.

 ### The Application entrypoint

 After installing the poetry dependencies, you can see a list of commands with the following steps: